 versions are the least costly.
 Some come with a handle for

 manual operation.
-Were money no object, I'd certainly opt for that
+Were money no object, I would certainly opt

-Still, for Seaweed, 'tis a necessity.
-I'm not as young as I once
+Still, for Seaweed, this is a necessity.
+I am not as young as I once

 Upgrades Post Purchase:

 Seaweed had potential, and